Medically reviewed by Drugs.com. Last updated on Feb 4, 2021.

 - Imaging tests.
 Depending on the suspected cause of your tinnitus, you may need imaging tests such as CT or MRI scans.

-- Rushing or humming.
-Usually vascular in origin, you may notice sound fluctuations when you exercise or change positions, such as when you lie down or stand up.
+- Pulsing, rushing or humming.
+These sounds usually stem from blood vessel (vascular) causes, such as high blood pressure, and you may notice them when you exercise or change positions, such as when you lie down or stand up.

 - Changing your medication.
 If a medication you're taking appears to be the cause of tinnitus, your doctor may recommend stopping or reducing the drug, or switching to a different medication.

 Many times, tinnitus can't be cured.
 But there are treatments that can help make your symptoms less noticeable.
 Your doctor may suggest using an electronic device to suppress the noise.
 Devices include:

 - White noise machines.
 These devices, which produce a sound similar to static, or environmental sounds such as falling rain or ocean waves, are often an effective treatment for tinnitus.
 You may want to try a white noise machine with pillow speakers to help you sleep.
 Fans, humidifiers, dehumidifiers and air conditioners in the bedroom also produce white noise and may help make tinnitus less noticeable at night.